-Multi-function Interrupts
+Multi-function Interrupt

-Additional interrupts known as the Multi-function interrupts are provided.
-Unlike the other interrupts, these interrupts have no independent source, but rather are formed from other existing interrupt sources, namely the A/D Converter interrupt, Time Base interrupt, Real Time Clock interrupt, SIM Interface Interrupt and the C/R to F interrupt.
+An additional interrupt known as the Multi-function interrupt is provided.
+Unlike the other interrupts, this interrupt has no independent source, but rather is formed from four or five other existing interrupt sources, namely the A/D Converter interrupt, Time Base interrupt, Real Time Clock interrupt, External Peripheral interrupt and the Timer 2 overflow interrupt.

-For a Multi-function interrupt to occur, the global interrupt enable bit, EMI, and the Multi-function interrupt enable bit.
-EMF0I or EMF1I, must first be set.
-An actual Multi-function interrupt will take place when the Multi-function interrupt request flag, MF0F, or MF1F is set.
-This will occur when either a Time Base overflow, a Real Time Clock overflow, an A/D conversion completion, C/R to F converter counters, Timer A or Timer B overflow or SIM data transfer or I2C address match occurs.
-When the interrupt is enabled and the stack is not full, and either one of the interrupts contained within the Multi-function interrupts occurs, a subroutine call to one of the Multi-function interrupt vector at location 014H or 018H will take place.
-When the interrupt is serviced, the Multi-Function request flag, MF0F or MF1F, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
-However, it must be noted that the request flags from the original source of the Multi-function interrupt, namely the Time-Base interrupt, Real Time Clock interrupt, A/D Converter interrupt, SIM Interface or C/R to F converter Interrupt will not be automatically reset and must be manually reset by the application program.
+For a Multi-function interrupt to occur, the global interrupt enable bit, EMI, and the Multi-function interrupt enable bit, EMFI, must first be set.
+An actual Multi-function interrupt will take place when the Multi-function interrupt request flag, MFF, is set.
+This will occur when either a Time Base overflow, a Real Time Clock overflow, an A/D conversion completion, an External Peripheral Interrupt or Timer 2 overflow interrupt is generated.
+When the interrupt is enabled and the stack is not full, and either one of the interrupts contained within the Multi-function interrupt occurs, a subroutine call to the Multi-function interrupt vector at location 018H will take place.
+When the interrupt is serviced, the Multi-Function request flag, MFF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
+However, it must be noted that the request flags from the original source of the Multi-function interrupt, namely the Time-Base interrupt, Real Time Clock interrupt, A/D Converter interrupt, External Peripheral interrupt or Timer 2 overflow interrupt will not be automatically reset and must be manually reset by the application program.